dermilan/guenni_legal/terms-of-service.md

 To the maximum extent permitted by law, AI Gym Buddy shall not be liable for any indirect, incidental, special, or consequential damages resulting from your use of the App.

 ## 9. Governing Law
-These Terms shall be governed by and construed in accordance with the laws of [INSERT YOUR JURISDICTION].
+These Terms shall be governed by and construed in accordance with the laws of Germany, without regard to its conflict of law provisions.

 ## 10. Contact Us
 If you have any questions about these Terms, please contact us at: